 This content has not been altered or updated since it was archived.
 Please check our menus for latest news items.

-“Children may develop the false expectation that all vehicles will stop for them, which increases the risk of them being injured.
+“Children may develop the false expectation that all vehicles will stop for them.
 Even if you stop, a driver in the other direction may not.
 It’s unsafe to stop in a live lane of traffic and you run the risk of being rear-ended or worse, being shunted into the pedestrian you were trying to help.”

 If a vehicle stops on a crossing point, pedestrians should wave them on and wait for a gap in the traffic to cross safely.

 Some handy hints for parents to teach their children:

 · Wave traffic on and wait for a safe gap to cross.